Skip to content

 terraform apply

 If you modified any files under charts/snowpack/templates/, remember to bump the version field in charts/snowpack/Chart.yaml as well.
 Terraform detects chart changes by comparing the chart version; template-only edits without a version bump are invisible to the plan.
+(Editing a values-*.yaml file does not require a version bump — Terraform reads the values file directly.)

 Step 4 — Verify